-- 1 The LLD is defined in Note 1 of Table 2.2-1. - 2 The principal gamma emitters for which the LLD Control applies include the following radionuclides: Kr-87, Kr-88, Xe-133, Xe-133m, Xe-135, and Xe-138 in noble gas releases and Mn-54, Fe-59, I-131, Co-58, Co-60, Zn-65, Mo-99, Cs-134, Cs-137, Ce-141 and Ce-144 in Iodine and particulate releases.
+1 The LLD is defined in Note 1 of Table 2.2-1.

+- 2 The principal gamma emitters for which the LLD Control applies include the following radionuclides: Kr-87, Kr-88, Xe-133, Xe-133m, Xe-135, and Xe-138 in noble gas releases and Mn-54, Fe-59, I-131, Co-58, Co-60, Zn-65, Mo-99, Cs-134, Cs-137, Ce-141 and Ce-144 in Iodine and particulate releases.
 This list does not mean that only these nuclides are to be considered.
-Other gamma peaks that are identifiable, together with the above nuclides, shall also be analyzed and reported in the Annual Radioactive Effluent Release Report pursuant to ODCM Administrative Control 5.2, in the format outlined in Regulatory Guide 1.21, Appendix B, Revision 1, June 1974. - 3 Sampling and analysis for containment purges, incore instrument room purges, and the Auxiliary Building Exhaust shall also be performed following shutdown, startup, or a thermal power change exceeding 15% of RATED THERMAL POWER within a 1 hour period unless (a) analysis shows that the DOSE EQUIVALENT I-131 concentration in the reactor coolant has not increased more than a factor of 3 and (b) the containment noble gas activity monitor (RE-90-106 or RE-90-112) or latest grab sample obtained as compensatory requirement associated with applicable inoperable monitor shows that the radioactivity has not increased by more than a factor of 3. - 4 Deleted in Revision 11 - 5 Deleted in Revision 11 - 6 The ratio of the sample flow rate to the sampled stream flow rate shall be known for the time period covered by each dose or dose rate calculation made in accordance with ODCM Controls 1.2.2.1, 1.2.2.2, and 1.2.2.3. - Samples shall be changed at least once per 7 days and analyses shall be completed within 48 hours after changing, or after removal from sampler.
-Sampling shall also be performed at least once per 24 hours for at least 7 days following each shutdown, startup, or THERMAL POWER change exceeding 15% of RATED THERMAL POWER within a one hour period and analyses shall be completed within 48 hours of changing.
+Other gamma peaks that are identifiable, together with the above nuclides, shall also be analyzed and reported in the Annual Radioactive Effluent Release Report pursuant to ODCM Administrative Control 5.2, in the format outlined in Regulatory Guide 1.21, Appendix B, Revision 1, June 1974. - 3 Sampling and analysis for containment purges, incore instrument room purges, and the Auxiliary Building Exhaust shall also be performed following shutdown, startup, or a thermal power change exceeding 15% of RATED THERMAL POWER within a 1 hour period unless (a) analysis shows that the DOSE EQUIVALENT I-131 concentration in the reactor coolant has not increased more than a factor of 3 and (b) the containment noble gas activity monitor (RE-90-106 or RE-90-112) or latest grab sample obtained as compensatory requirement associated with applicable inoperable monitor shows that the radioactivity has not increased by more than a factor of 3. - 4 Deleted in Revision 11 - 5 Deleted in Revision 11 - 6 The ratio of the sample flow rate to the sampled stream flow rate shall be known for the time period covered by each dose or dose rate calculation made in accordance with ODCM Controls 1.2.2.1, 1.2.2.2, and 1.2.2.3. - 7 Samples shall be changed at least once per 7days.
+Analyses shall be completed within 48 hours after changing, or after removal from sampler for those release points that had a discharge during the sampling period.
+Sampling shall also be performed at least once per 24 hours for at least 7 days following each shutdown, startup, or THERMAL POWER change exceeding 15% of RATED THERMAL POWER within a one hour period for those release points that had a discharge during the sampling period.
+Analyses of samples shall be completed within 48 hours of changing.
 When samples collected for 24 hours are analyzed, the corresponding LLDs may be increased by a factor of 10.
-This daily sampling and analysis requirement does not apply if: (1) analysis shows that the DOSE EQUIVALENT I-131 concentration in the reactor coolant has not increased by more than a factor of 3; and (2) the containment noble gas monitor aligned to lower containment (RE-90-106 or RE-90-112) or latest grab sample obtained as compensatory requirement associated with applicable inoperable monitor shows that the radioactivity has not increased by more than a factor of 3. - In all MODES, the compartment(s) of the containment to be purged shall be sampled for noble gas prior to PURGING. - The incore instrument room PURGE sample shall be obtained at the shield building monitor between 5 and 20 minutes following initiation of the incore instrument room PURGE.
+This daily sampling and analysis requirement does not apply if: (1) analysis shows that the DOSE EQUIVALENT I-131 concentration in the reactor coolant has not increased by more than a factor of 3; and (2) the containment noble gas monitor aligned to lower containment (RE-90-106 or RE-90-112) or latest grab sample obtained as compensatory requirement associated with applicable inoperable monitor shows that the radioactivity has not increased by more than a factor of 3. - 8 In all MODES, the compartment(s) of the containment to be purged shall be sampled for noble gas prior to PURGING. - 9 The incore instrument room PURGE sample shall be obtained at the shield building monitor between 5 and 20 minutes following initiation of the incore instrument room PURGE.